-Finally, by the end of final's week (December 13), I will expect a summary of no more than two pages of research completed since the submission of the Revised Research Agenda and a plan for continuing the research over the Winter break.
-Please submit this to DropBox.
+Finally, by the end of final's week (December 14), I will expect a summary of no more than two pages of research completed since the submission of the Revised Research Agenda and a plan for continuing the research over the Winter break.
+Please submit this to Canvas by 12 noon.